Aritgon/Real-Estate-DWH/readme.md

-> 📥 To view the full interactive dashboard, please download the Power BI file:
+> To view the full interactive dashboard, please download the Power BI file:
 [Download PBIX Report](dashboards/real%20estate%20dashboard.pbix)

+---

+## 🛠️ Tools Used

+- **Python (Pandas)** – for data cleaning and transformation
+- **SQL (via SQLAlchemy)** – for loading and modeling data into a warehouse
+- **Power BI** – for analysis and dashboarding

+---

+## 👨‍💻 Author

+Created by [Arit gon].
+I’ll continue updating the dataset and dashboards over time to refine the analysis further.

+*Feedback, suggestions, or collaborations are always welcome!*